afamiliarquiet/afamiliarmaw/README.md

 well.. the blades are, at least. the hilt area is better left untouched.

-(you will have to tilt your head back to fit it in your maw though)
+~~(you will have to tilt your head back to fit it in your maw though)~~ don't worry about that nonsense, just chomp it into pieces before it pokes anything. you can trust me!

 ### ?. _Poof!_ Transformation!
 wait. what?